-The comparisons of the charged-particle multiplicity and the average transverse momentum distributions on the basis of the scaled multiplicity using the LHC experiments results were presented.
-The charged-particle multiplicity distributions on the KNO scale have the similar shape and decrease with increasing energy.
-The KNO scaling was studied using the LHC experiments results.
+The comparisons of the charged-particle multiplicity and the average transverse momentum distributions on the basis of the scaled multiplicity using the results of the LHC experiments were presented.
+The charged-particle multiplicity distributions on the KNO scale have a similar shape and decrease with increasing energy.
+The KNO scaling was studied using the results of the LHC experiments.
 A test of the KNO scaling between \(0.9\) and \(13\)~\TeV\ confirms that the KNO scaling violation increases with decreasing collision energy.
 The KNO distributions tend to be independent of energy for the highest energies.
 The mean transverse momentum on the KNO scale has the same shape and increases with increasing energy.